Blobfolio/refract/README.md

 Refract will load each input image one-at-a-time and try to generate proposed AVIF, JPEG XL, and/or WebP copies at varying quality levels.
 At each step, it will ask you whether or not the proposed image looks good.

 You can preview the candidate images in any program of your choice.
 Whatever you're comfortable with.
-We like using web browsers for this.
+If you run the program with the `-b`/`--browser` flag, an HTML page will be created (instead of saving preview images directly), allowing you to easily preview the images in a _supporting_ web browser.
+(Chrome `v.91`+ supports all three formats, with JPEG XL locked behind a flag.)

 If your answers and the file sizes work out right, a final best-case copy of each image will be created in the source directory with `.avif`, `.jxl`, or `.webp` appended to the source path, e.g. `/path/to/image.jpg.webp`.